 This is often a difficult time for small businesses, particularly sole traders, who aren’t always aware of what exactly they need to provide to their accountant or what types of deductions they are entitled to claim.

-With this in mind, below are my top 8 tax tips that I think every sole trader should know.
+With this in mind, below are my top 8 sole trader tax tips that I think every business should know.

 1. Certain startup expenses are immediately deductible